Brzeg: Prehistory

-Silesian period and foundation
+Early Middle Ages

 The period of AD 500–1000 saw the establishment of the early feudal system in Silesia.
 The era was characteristic of the establishment of gord settlements, towns and the continued development of trade and crafts.
-It is believed the permanent populous around modern-day Brzeg was set up by Silesian tribes.
+It is believed the permanent populace around modern-day Brzeg was set up by Silesian tribes.
 The first mention of the Silesian tribes is made in the mid-ninth-century document known as the Bavarian Geographer (Geographus Bavarus), which included the Silesian gord of Ryczyn, located 8.3 km north-west of Brzeg, in the eastern Oława County.
 The Ryczyn gords became the main line of defence for the Silesians, namely to protect the river trade routes along the Oder river and the land trade route between Ryczyn (the locality's administrative centre, home to a castellan) and Brzeg (being some 10 km in length).
 The importance of the Ryczyn gords is demonstrated by Henry V of the Holy Roman Empire's army halting their advancement before the gords in 1109.

+Between the ninth and early-tenth century, the Brzeg Lands, together with all of Silesia, were part of Great Moravia until its demise in AD 906, after which, until 990 the region was under the rule of the Premyslids.